thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

-Tribunal were formulated by the International Law Commission of the United Nations as a Draft Code of Offences Against the Peace and Security of Mankind in a Report presented in 1950; note Principle I, formulated in this Report:---  " Any person who commits an act which constitutes a crime under international law is responsible therefor and liable to punishment."
+Tribunal were formulated by the International Law Commission of the United Nations as a Draft Code of Offences Against the Peace and Security of Mankind in a Report presented in 1950; note Principle I, formulated in this Report :--- "Any person who commits an act which constitutes a crime under international law is responsible therefor and liable to punishment."

-[^2/4]: There is a division of opinion among writers whether international law includes the "internal " law of international institutions, such as the rules governing the rights and duties of officials of these institutions.
-For the view that the expression "international law" in Article 38 of the Statute of the International Court of Justice does not cover this internal " law, _see_ per Judge Córdova I.C.J.
+[^2/4]: There is a division of opinion among writers whether international law includes the "internal" law of international institutions, such as the rules governing the rights and duties of officials of these institutions.
+For the view that the expression "international law" in Article 38 of the Statute of the International Court of Justice does not cover this "internal" law, _see_ per Judge Córdova I.C.J.
 Reports, 1956, at pp. 165--166.

-[^3/1]: " International law" is the title most frequently adopted by English and American jurists (_cf._ the treatises of Hall, Westlake, Oppenheim, Kent, Wheaton, Hyde, and Fenwick).
-Twiss, and Lorimer elected to use the title "law of nations", while Hannis Taylor and A. S. Hershey preferred " inter- national public law".
-Other suggested titles have been the law between Powers" (e.g., by Taube), " inter-State law", and " the law of the community of States" (e.g., by Verdross).
+[^3/1]: "International law" is the title most frequently adopted by English and American jurists (_cf._ the treatises of Hall, Westlake, Oppenheim, Kent, Wheaton, Hyde, and Fenwick).
+Twiss, and Lorimer elected to use the title "law of nations", while Hannis Taylor and A. S. Hershey preferred "international public law".
+Other suggested titles have been the law between Powers" (e.g., by Taube), "inter-State law", and "the law of the community of States" (e.g., by Verdross).
 Judge Jessup in his Transitional Law (1956), adopted this latter title to denote all law which regulates actions or events that transcend national boundaries".